GNOME/gtk-osx/README.md

 gtk-osx-setup.sh will also copy /usr/bin/bash to $DEVPREFIX/bin and jhbuildrc-gtk-osx will set $SHELL to that path to work around SIP.

-The pipenv control file sets Python3.6 as its required version, and gtk-osx-setup.sh will create a pyenv virtual environment for that.
-If you don't already have Python3.6 in your $PATH it will offer to install the latest Python3.6 release for you.
+The pipenv control file sets Python3.8 as its required version, and gtk-osx-setup.sh will create a pyenv virtual environment for that.
+If you don't already have Python3.8 in your $PATH it will offer to install the latest Python3.8 release for you.

-Before you build there's one manual step needed: Python3 insists on setting `LINKFORSHARED: -Wl,stack_size,1000000 -framework CoreFoundation` even though stack_size is allowed only when compiling executables.
-It's in `$PYENV_ROOT/versions/3.6.x/lib/python3.6/_sysconfigdata_m-darwin.py`.
-Open that file with your programming editor and find and change it to `LINKFORSHARED: -framework CoreFoundation`.

 ## Bootstrapping ##